madgen/madgen.github.io/posts/2019-09-14-Verifying-the-Leftist-and-Heap-Properties-of-a-Leftist-Heap.markdown

 hence it looks dependent on the context.

 Appearances can be deceiving.
-If this term should be interpreted as Haskell interprets terms and their signatures, it just abbrebiates $\Lambda \alpha :
+If this term should be interpreted as Haskell interprets terms and their signatures, it just abbreviates $\Lambda \alpha :
 \mathit{Type}. \lambda x : \alpha. x$.
 All free type variables in signatures are implicitly $\Lambda$ bound.
 The Haskell syntax is `forall` and is only allowed in signatures (with `ExplicitForAll` enabled).